An Overview of Starting A Bar Including Valuable Resources

 - A bar isn’t a party; it’s a business.
 Treat it that way in order to succeed.

-- Name your bar or nightclub carefully.
+- Name your bar.
 A good name will tell potential customers something about your establishment.
 Where it’s located, for instance, what it serves, or even whether it’s laid back or full of energy.

 - Free and discounted drinks can be great marketing.
 Be conservative, though.
 You can’t afford to pay for drinks that your customers aren’t buying.